 - Physical Recreation- Sports, dance and fitness.

-- Expeditions- Training for, planning and completing on foot two, 2xday weekend expeditions (camping overnight) in Leicestershire and a one day training walk.
+- Expeditions- Training for, planning and completing on foot two weekend expeditions (camping overnight).

 How long will it take?

 It takes at least six months to achieve the Bronze Award, twelve months for Silver and eighteen months for Gold.
 This means you will need approximately four hours per week dedicated to this Award.
-1 hour per week after school for the Expedition training (days to be decided) and 3 hours for your chosen activities over the week.
+1 hour per week after school for the Expedition training and 3 hours for your chosen activities over the week.

 How much will it cost?

-- £21 for a Welcome Pack & eDofE account & Limited personal accident insurance www.DofE.org/go/insurance & you will receive a certificate and badge on completion at a presentation evening at the Nottinghamshire County Hall.
+£22 for a Welcome Pack & eDofE account & Limited personal accident insurance www.DofE.org/go/insurance & you will receive a certificate and bronze badge on completion.

-- Expeditions - £65 which consists of a 1 Day hike in Nottinghamshire and 2 weekend expeditions in Leicestershire (food and transport not included).
+- Expeditions - £64 which consists of 2 weekend expeditions (food and transport not included).